Yami-no-karuro/String-Utils/readme.md

 ### - str_count()

-Counts the number of non-overlapping occurrences of a substring.
+Counts the number of non-overlapping occurrences of a substring within a string.

 ```c
 /**